ThomasBestvina/Art-Style-Transfer/README.md

 - cryptography

 # Run Instructions
-- Put pretrained models in their respective folders, (models/vangogh/), (models/monet/)
+- Make a Models folder then put pretrained models in their respective folders, (models/vangogh/), (models/monet/)
 - Run backend.py, ensuring all dependencies are correctly installed
 - Open site/index.html in browser